flintlib/flint/doc/source/aprcl.rst

 .. function:: int aprcl_is_prime_gauss(const fmpz_t n)

     If `n` is prime returns 1; otherwise returns 0.
-    Uses the Cyclotomic primality testing algorithm described in "Four primality testing algorithms" by Rene Schoof.
+    Uses the cyclotomic primality testing algorithm described in "Four primality testing algorithms" by Rene Schoof.
     The minimum required numbers `s` and `R` are computed automatically.